 Last Stop - CF Polo Park Shopping Mall

 The last errand is a stop at the Sunglass Hut in Polo Park for quick repair.
 Although it was not busy and quite quiet, I found myself turning my head to the side to point my ear directly at the salesperson to better hear what they said.
-Normal conversation went well with me only asking the sales person to please repeat what they had said just once.
-At this point I am starting to feel little embarrassed by having to ask people to repeat themselves.
+Normal conversation went well with only asking the sales person to please repeat what they had said just once.
+At this point I am starting to feel outright embarrassed having to ask people to repeat themselves.

-“Consonants such as “s,” “h,” and “f,” which have higher frequencies and are harder to hear.
+Consonants such as “s,” “h,” and “f,” which have higher frequencies and are harder to hear.
 Because consonants transmit the majority of the meaning in speech, it would only make sense that those with high-frequency hearing loss have trouble following conversations”

 Relaxing With A Movie